This post is also available in: हिन्दी (Hindi)

 • Transrectal ultrasound: is a special type of ultrasound which is done to check the abnormalities of prostate.
 Here the radiologist would insert a long and thin stick like instrument into your rectum to take pictures of the closely lying prostate.
 It is able to measure the accurate size of the prostate, visualize its internal structure and check for obvious mass arising from the prostate.

 • Biopsy: here your doctor would pass a needle into the prostate to take a sample of tissue to evaluate it under a microscope.
 This is especially done to rule out the presence of cancer cells in your prostate gland.
-This test is done under anesthesia (usually local) and imaging study guidance such as ultrasound, CT or MRI scan.
+This test is done under anesthesia (usually local) and imaging study guidance such as ultrasound, CT or MRI scan for Prostate Enlargement Diagnosis.

 A single targeted dose of radiotherapy could be as effective at treating breast cancer as a full course, a long-term…